zecos/docs/src/pages/input/create-input.md

 })
 ```

-The user can read all the values you can from `state` or perform any of the actions you can with `actions`, and each time your form will be rerendered.
+The consumer can read all the values you can from `state` or perform any of the actions you can with `actions`, and each time your form will be rerendered.
 This gives you all the benefits of customization and and convenience of automatic generation.

-The first argument given to `Text` (`{name: "firstName", ...}`) are consumed by `inputs` and are used to generate the `helpers`/`state`/`actions` properties.
+The first argument given to `Text` (`{name: "firstName", ...}`) are consumed by `createInput` and are used to generate the `helpers`/`state`/`actions` properties.

 * `name`: is the name given to the form.
   * it is *crucial* that this is in camelcase in order to generate the proper title case, snake case, etc..
 Make sure you communicate this to the consumer of your form library.
   * this is required
 * `validate`: should be a function that takes the form value and outputs an array of errors.
-  * not required (will just not validate anything)
+  * not required (if no validation is required)
-  * works very will with the [`@zecos/validators`](https://npmjs.org/@zecos/validators`) library
+  * works very will with the [`@zecos/validate`](/general/validate) library
 * `init`: initial value for the field
   * default is `""` (empty string)
   * if your input requires a number, make sure to change `""` to 0, likewise with other types `""` would be invalid for.
 * `props`: initial properties for the field
   * these can be overriden by props passed to the generated component
-  * these cannot be changed (at the moment, [open an issue](https://github.com/zecos/input/issues/new) if this is crucial for you)
+  * these cannot be changed after initiation (at the moment, [open an issue](https://github.com/zecos/input/issues/new) if this is crucial for you)

 ### Select Example